-If you are uncertain on how to execute an options spread, please watch my training video on "How to Execute a Vertical Bull Call Spread" by clicking here.
+If you are uncertain about how to execute an options spread, please watch my training video on "How to Execute a Vertical Bull Call Spread" by clicking here at: http://members.madhedgefundtrader.com/ltt-vbpds/

 The best execution can be had by placing your bid for the entire spread in the middle market and waiting for the market to come to you.
-The difference between the bid and the offer on these deep in-the-money spread trades can be enormous.
+The difference between the bid and the offer on these deep-in-the-money spread trades can be enormous.